junxit/us-congress-bills-115/metadata.md

 - 2017-09-06 — Senate amendment proposed (on the floor): Amendment SA 809 proposed by Senator McConnell to Amendment SA 808.(consideration: CR S5021; text: CR S5021)
 - 2017-09-06 — Senate amendment submitted
 - 2017-09-06 — Senate amendment submitted
+- 2017-09-07 — Amendment SA 808 agreed to in Senate by Yea-Nay Vote.
+80 - 17.
+Record Vote Number: 192.
+- 2017-09-07 — Amendment SA 816 proposed by Senator McConnell for Senator Paul. (consideration: CR S5031; text: CR S5031) Of a perfecting nature.
+- 2017-09-07 — Amendment SA 817 proposed by Senator McConnell to Amendment SA 816 (the instructions of the motion to refer). (consideration: CR S5031-5032; text: CR S5032) To change the enactment date.
+- 2017-09-07 — Amendment SA 818 proposed by Senator McConnell to Amendment SA 817. (consideration: CR S5032; text: CR S5032) To change the enactment date.
+- 2017-09-07 — Cloture on the motion to concur in the House amendment to the Senate amendment to H.R.
+601 with an amendment (SA 808) invoked in Senate by Yea-Nay Vote.
+79 - 18.
+Record Vote Number: 191. (consideration: CR S5037)
+- 2017-09-07 — Considered by Senate (Message from the House considered). (consideration: CR S5031-5038)
+- 2017-09-07 — Considered by Senate. (consideration: CR S5031)
+- 2017-09-07 — Considered by Senate. (consideration: CR S5031)
+- 2017-09-07 — Message on Senate action sent to the House.
+- 2017-09-07 — Motion by Senator McConnell to refer to Senate Committee on Appropriations the House message to accompany the bill (H.R.
+601) with instructions to report back forthwith with the following amendment (SA 816) made in Senate. (consideration: CR S5035)
+- 2017-09-07 — Motion by Senator McConnell to refer to Senate Committee on Appropriations the House message to accompany the bill (H.R.
+601) with instructions to report back forthwith with the following amendment (SA 816) tabled in Senate by Yea-Nay Vote.
+87 - 10.
+Record Vote Number: 189. (consideration: CR S5035)
+- 2017-09-07 — Motion by Senator McConnell to refer to Senate Committee on Appropriations the House message to accompany the bill (H.R.
+601) with instructions to report the same back to the Senate with changes that (1) are in the jurisdiction of such committee; and (2) do not include any provision that was not contained in the House message accompanying the bill tabled in Senate by Yea-Nay Vote.
+72 - 25.
+Record Vote Number: 190. (consideration: CR S5035-5036)
+- 2017-09-07 — Proposed amendment SA 809 withdrawn in Senate. (consideration: CR S5038)
+- 2017-09-07 — Resolving differences -- Senate actions: Senate concurred in the House amendment to the Senate amendment numbered 6 to H.R.
+601 with an amendment (SA 808) by Yea-Nay Vote.
+80 - 17.
+Record Vote Number: 192.
+- 2017-09-07 — Roll call votes on amendments in Senate: Amendment SA 808 agreed to in Senate by Yea-Nay Vote.
+80 - 17.
+Record Vote Number: 192.
+- 2017-09-07 — SA 816 fell when motion to refer was tabled.
+- 2017-09-07 — SA 817 fell when SA 816 fell.
+- 2017-09-07 — SA 818 fell when SA 817 fell.
+- 2017-09-07 — Senate amendment agreed to: Amendment SA 808 agreed to in Senate by Yea-Nay Vote.
+80 - 17.
+Record Vote Number: 192.
+- 2017-09-07 — Senate amendment proposed (on the floor): Amendment SA 816 proposed by Senator McConnell for Senator Paul.(consideration: CR S5031; text: CR S5031)
+- 2017-09-07 — Senate amendment proposed (on the floor): Amendment SA 817 proposed by Senator McConnell to Amendment SA 816 (the instructions of the motion to refer).(consideration: CR S5031-5032; text: CR S5032)
+- 2017-09-07 — Senate amendment proposed (on the floor): Amendment SA 818 proposed by Senator McConnell to Amendment SA 817.(consideration: CR S5032; text: CR S5032)
+- 2017-09-07 — Senate amendment submitted
+- 2017-09-07 — Senate amendment submitted
+- 2017-09-07 — Senate amendment submitted
+- 2017-09-07 — Senate concurred in the House amendment to the Senate amendment numbered 6 to H.R.
+601 with an amendment (SA 808) by Yea-Nay Vote.
+80 - 17.
+Record Vote Number: 192.